 A Wife Obtained for Isaac

-241 And Abraham was old, [and] well stricken in age.
-And Jehovah had blessed Abraham in all things.
-2 And Abraham said unto his servant, the elder of his house, that ruled over all that he had, Put, I pray thee, thy hand under my thigh.
-3 And I will make thee swear by Jehovah, the God of heaven and the God of the earth, that thou wilt not take a wife for my son of the daughters of the Canaanites, among whom I dwell.
-4 But thou shalt go unto my country, and to my kindred, and take a wife for my son Isaac.
-5 And the servant said unto him, Peradventure the woman will not be willing to follow me unto this land.
-Must I needs bring thy son again unto the land from whence thou camest?
+241 And Abraham was old, and well stricken in age: and the Lord had blessed Abraham in all things.
+2 And Abraham said unto his eldest servant of his house, that ruled over all that he had, Put, I pray thee, thy hand under my thigh: 3 And I will make thee swear by the Lord, the God of heaven, and the God of the earth, that thou shalt not take a wife unto my son of the daughters of the Canaanites, among whom I dwell: 4 But thou shalt go unto my country, and to my kindred, and take a wife unto my son Isaac.
+5 And the servant said unto him, Peradventure the woman will not be willing to follow me unto this land: must I needs bring thy son again unto the land from whence thou camest?
 6 And Abraham said unto him, Beware thou that thou bring not my son thither again.
-7 Jehovah, the God of heaven, who took me from my father's house, and from the land of my nativity, and who spake unto me, and who sware unto me, saying, Unto thy seed will I give this land.
-He will send his angel before thee, and thou shalt take a wife for my son from thence.
-8 And if the woman be not willing to follow thee, then thou shalt be clear from this my oath.
-Only thou shalt not bring my son thither again.
-9 And the servant put his hand under the thigh of Abraham his master, and sware to him concerning this matter.
+7 The Lord God of heaven, which took me from my father's house, and from the land of my kindred, and which spake unto me, and that sware unto me, saying, Unto thy seed will I give this land; he shall send his angel before thee, and thou shalt take a wife unto my son from thence.
+8 And if the woman will not be willing to follow thee, then thou shalt be clear from this my oath: only bring not my son thither again.
+9 And the servant put his hand under the thigh of Abraham his master, and sware to him concerning that matter.

-10 And the servant took ten camels, of the camels of his master, and departed, having all goodly things of his master's in his hand.
-And he arose, and went to Mesopotamia, unto the city of Nahor.
-11 And he made the camels to kneel down without the city by the well of water at the time of evening, the time that women go out to draw water.
-12 And he said, O Jehovah, the God of my master Abraham, send me, I pray thee, good speed this day, and show kindness unto my master Abraham.
-13 Behold, I am standing by the fountain of water.
-And the daughters of the men of the city are coming out to draw water.
-14 And let it come to pass, that the damsel to whom I shall say, Let down thy pitcher, I pray thee, that I may drink.
-And she shall say, Drink, and I will give thy camels drink also.
-Let the same be she that thou hast appointed for thy servant Isaac.
-And thereby shall I know that thou hast showed kindness unto my master.
-15 And it came to pass, before he had done speaking, that, behold, Rebekah came out, who was born to Bethuel the son of Milcah, the wife of Nahor, Abraham's brother, with her pitcher upon her shoulder.
-16 And the damsel was very fair to look upon, a virgin, neither had any man known her.
-And she went down to the fountain, and filled her pitcher, and came up.
-17 And the servant ran to meet her, and said, Give me to drink, I pray thee, a little water from thy pitcher.
-18 And she said, Drink, my lord.
-And she hasted, and let down her pitcher upon her hand, and gave him drink.
-19 And when she had done giving him drink, she said, I will draw for thy camels also, until they have done drinking.
-20 And she hasted, and emptied her pitcher into the trough, and ran again unto the well to draw, and drew for all his camels.
-21 And the man looked stedfastly on her, holding his peace, to know whether Jehovah had made his journey prosperous or not.
-22 And it came to pass, as the camels had done drinking, that the man took a golden ring of half a shekel weight, and two bracelets for her hands of ten shekels weight of gold, 23 and said, Whose daughter art thou?
-Tell me, I pray thee.
-Is there room in thy father's house for us to lodge in?
-24 And she said unto him, I am the daughter of Bethuel the son of Milcah, whom she bare unto Nahor.
+10 And the servant took ten camels of the camels of his master, and departed; for all the goods of his master were in his hand: and he arose, and went to Mesopotamia, unto the city of Nahor.
+11 And he made his camels to kneel down without the city by a well of water at the time of the evening, even the time that women go out to draw water.
+12 And he said, O Lord God of my master Abraham, I pray thee, send me good speed this day, and shew kindness unto my master Abraham.
+13 Behold, I stand here by the well of water; and the daughters of the men of the city come out to draw water: 14 And let it come to pass, that the damsel to whom I shall say, Let down thy pitcher, I pray thee, that I may drink; and she shall say, Drink, and I will give thy camels drink also: let the same be she that thou hast appointed for thy servant Isaac; and thereby shall I know that thou hast shewed kindness unto my master.
+15 And it came to pass, before he had done speaking, that, behold, Rebekah came out, who was born to Bethuel, son of Milcah, the wife of Nahor, Abraham's brother, with her pitcher upon her shoulder.
+16 And the damsel was very fair to look upon, a virgin, neither had any man known her: and she went down to the well, and filled her pitcher, and came up.
+17 And the servant ran to meet her, and said, Let me, I pray thee, drink a little water of thy pitcher.
+18 And she said, Drink, my lord: and she hasted, and let down her pitcher upon her hand, and gave him drink.
+19 And when she had done giving him drink, she said, I will draw water for thy camels also, until they have done drinking.
+20 And she hasted, and emptied her pitcher into the trough, and ran again unto the well to draw water, and drew for all his camels.
+21 And the man wondering at her held his peace, to wit whether the Lord had made his journey prosperous or not.
+22 And it came to pass, as the camels had done drinking, that the man took a golden earring of half a shekel weight, and two bracelets for her hands of ten shekels weight of gold; 23 And said, Whose daughter art thou? tell me, I pray thee: is there room in thy father's house for us to lodge in?
+24 And she said unto him, I am the daughter of Bethuel the son of Milcah, which she bare unto Nahor.
 25 She said moreover unto him, We have both straw and provender enough, and room to lodge in.
-26 And the man bowed his head, and worshipped Jehovah.
-27 And he said, Blessed be Jehovah, the God of my master Abraham, who hath not forsaken his lovingkindness and his truth toward my master.
-As for me, Jehovah hath led me in the way to the house of my master's brethren.
-28 And the damsel ran, and told her mother's house according to these words.
+26 And the man bowed down his head, and worshipped the Lord.
+27 And he said, Blessed be the Lord God of my master Abraham, who hath not left destitute my master of his mercy and his truth: I being in the way, the Lord led me to the house of my master's brethren.
+28 And the damsel ran, and told them of her mother's house these things.

-54 And they did eat and drink, he and the men that were with him, and tarried all night.
-And they rose up in the morning, and he said, Send me away unto my master.
-55 And her brother and her mother said, Let the damsel abide with us [a few] days, at the least ten.
-After that she shall go.
-56 And he said unto them, Hinder me not, seeing Jehovah hath prospered my way.
-Send me away that I may go to my master.
-57 And they said, We will call the damsel, and inquire at her mouth.
+54 And they did eat and drink, he and the men that were with him, and tarried all night; and they rose up in the morning, and he said, Send me away unto my master.
+55 And her brother and her mother said, Let the damsel abide with us a few days, at the least ten; after that she shall go.
+56 And he said unto them, Hinder me not, seeing the Lord hath prospered my way; send me away that I may go to my master.
+57 And they said, We will call the damsel, and enquire at her mouth.
 58 And they called Rebekah, and said unto her, Wilt thou go with this man?
 And she said, I will go.
 59 And they sent away Rebekah their sister, and her nurse, and Abraham's servant, and his men.
-60 And they blessed Rebekah, and said unto her, Our sister, be thou [the mother] of thousands of ten thousands, and let thy seed possess the gate of those that hate them.
-61 And Rebekah arose, and her damsels, and they rode upon the camels, and followed the man.
-And the servant took Rebekah, and went his way.
+60 And they blessed Rebekah, and said unto her, Thou art our sister, be thou the mother of thousands of millions, and let thy seed possess the gate of those which hate them.
+61 And Rebekah arose, and her damsels, and they rode upon the camels, and followed the man: and the servant took Rebekah, and went his way.

-62 And Isaac came from the way of Beer-lahai-roi.
-For he dwelt in the land of the South.
-63 And Isaac went out to meditate in the field at the eventide.
-And he lifted up his eyes, and saw, and, behold, there were camels coming.
-64 And Rebekah lifted up her eyes, and when she saw Isaac, she alighted from the camel.
-65 And she said unto the servant, What man is this that walketh in the field to meet us?
-And the servant said, It is my master.
-And she took her veil, and covered herself.
-66 And the servant told Isaac all the things that he had done.
-67 And Isaac brought her into his mother Sarah's tent, and took Rebekah, and she became his wife.
-And he loved her.
-And Isaac was comforted after his mother's death.
+62 And Isaac came from the way of the well Lahairoi; for he dwelt in the south country.
+63 And Isaac went out to meditate in the field at the eventide: and he lifted up his eyes, and saw, and, behold, the camels were coming.
+64 And Rebekah lifted up her eyes, and when she saw Isaac, she lighted off the camel.
+65 For she had said unto the servant, What man is this that walketh in the field to meet us?
+And the servant had said, It is my master: therefore she took a vail, and covered herself.
+66 And the servant told Isaac all things that he had done.
+67 And Isaac brought her into his mother Sarah's tent, and took Rebekah, and she became his wife; and he loved her: and Isaac was comforted after his mother's death.